Destinations Greece The Cyclades Santorini

 Casual & Daytime

-The honest lunches and the harbour fish — most of them out of central Fira and Oia, where the food is cheaper and better.
+The long lunches and the harbour fish, most of them out of central Fira and Oia.

 Aktaion